PyCQA/baron/docs/index.rst

     generated_source_code
     source_code == generated_source_code

-Like said in the introduction, the FST keeps the formatting contrary to an AST.
+Like said in the introduction, the FST keeps the formatting unlike ASTs.
 Here the following 3 codes are equivalent but their formatting is different.
 Baron keeps the difference so when dumping back the FST, all the formatting is respected:

 .. ipython:: python